Do you remember being a teenager?

 Grit was taught to me at a very young age.
 An age where I honestly did not truly comprehend its complexity.
 Grit is when you understand that the mental health challenge you are facing requires you to have courage, confidence, commitment, and willpower to continue on.
 I first learned grit as an adolescent.
 I wanted to quit my soccer team.
 My mother reminded me that I made the choice to play and to commit my time and skill to the team.
 This was my first taste of grit and I am thankful to have continued the practice.

 As you continue supporting your teen with anxiety and depression, take time to shed light on empathy, grit and mindfulness.

 Certain levels of anxiety or sadness can be normal.
-For instance, if you are about to give a speech to a massive audience, you may find yourself experiences hand tremors or as slight stomach ache.
-I certainly due.
+For instance, if you are about to give a speech to a massive audience, you may find yourself experiencing hand tremors or a slight stomach ache.

 However, when you experience the following symptoms, it’s recommended to seek a counselor.:

 - If you experience suicidal thoughts.